Listening to the space around you

 Every Meditative Story ends in a closing meditation from our host, Rohan

 ANDREW BIRD: While I’m fixing a snack I’ll keep the loop playing.
 And I start experimenting with ways my voice might couch itself inside of the loops.
-I step outside the barn and still hear the music come through my old Fender Twin amp, blowing out through the windows.
-Fifty, sixty yards outside the barn and I can still hear the music all around me.
+I step outside the barn and still hear the music coming through my old Fender Twin amp, blowing out through the windows.
+Fifty, sixty yards outside the barn, I can still hear the music all around me.
 As I turn the corner to the barnyard, there are two old empty silos that I sometimes play and whistle in.
 They have this extraordinary reverb.
 I start to notice that what’s coming in through my eyes affects what I hear.
-And how what I hear affects what I see.
+And then how what I hear affects what I see.
 And this has a profound effect on the music I’m making.